 All of our product candidates are either in preclinical or clinical development and their risk of failure is high.
 It is impossible to predict when or if any of our product candidates will receive regulatory approval.
 To obtain the requisite regulatory approvals to commercialize any product candidates, we must demonstrate through preclinical studies and lengthy, complex and expensive clinical trials that our product candidates are safe and effective in humans.
 Clinical testing can take many years to complete, and its outcome is inherently uncertain.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-For example, despite encouraging results from the open-label Part A of our Phase 2b/3 trial of izokibep in HS, the primary endpoint of HiSCR75 at week 16 did not meet statistical significance in the Part B portion of such trial.
-This result significantly harmed our stock price and investor perceptions of the prospects for izokibep in HS, and may significantly extend our development timeline for such indication.
-The factors we believe contributed to the Part B results were primarily subject discontinuations unrelated to adverse events and a marked increase in placebo response rates during the course of the trial that led to overall placebo response rates that were markedly higher than historical rates in the HS indication.
-Our clinical trials are subject to significant risk factors that can have a material and negative impact on outcomes, many of which are beyond our control.
-Such factors include unexpectedly high placebo response rates and patient responder discontinuations unrelated to adverse events, such as we observed in our Phase 2b/3 trial of izokibep in HS.
-Other factors that can impact our clinical trial results include, without limitation, patient baseline demographics, clinical protocol adherence, physician and patient scored outcome measures, among others.
-Any such negative impacts could materially and adversely effect our business, development, regulatory approval and commercialization prospects of izokibep, or other product candidates.
-In addition, differences in trial design make it difficult to extrapolate the results of earlier clinical trials to later clinical trials.
-A number of companies in the biopharmaceutical industry, including us, have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unfavorable safety profiles, notwithstanding promising results in earlier trials.
+Differences in trial design make it difficult to extrapolate the results of earlier clinical trials to later clinical trials.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unfavorable safety profiles, notwithstanding promising results in earlier trials.
 In addition, results in one indication may not be predictive of results for the same product candidate in another indication.
 Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in clinical trials have nonetheless failed to obtain marketing approval of such product candidates.
 We may be unable to establish clinical endpoints that applicable regulatory authorities would consider clinically meaningful.
 Commencing any future clinical trials is subject to finalizing the trial design and submitting an application to the FDA or a similar foreign regulatory authority.
 Even after we make our submission, the FDA or other regulatory authorities could disagree that we have satisfied their requirements or disagree with our study design, which may require us to complete additional trials, amend our protocols or impose stricter conditions on the commencement of clinical trials.
 There is typically a high rate of failure of product candidates proceeding through clinical trials, and failure can occur at any time.
 Most product candidates that commence clinical trials are never approved as products and there can be no assurance that any of our current or future clinical trials will ultimately be successful or support the approval of our current or any future product candidates.